Introduction to Statistics for Data Analysts

 Anyone working with data and attempting to draw constructive, generalizable conclusions from data

-Details of what you will learn during this course
+Details of what you will learn in this course

 By the end of the course, learners will: